hhasert/MyOpenWeather/README.md

 Since you can experiment with the OpenWeather API for free (limited traffic and signup is needed) at https://openweathermap.org/api, I decided to give it a spin to create an app.
 Currently it does not have a design, its just stretching my wings on the concepts and getting things working.

-The project contains a secret.properties file containing the API Key from https://home.openweathermap.org/ which needs to be changed locally.
+The project contains a secret.properties file containing the API Key from https://home.openweathermap.org/ which needs to be filled in locally.